spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 </Details>

-The nav now takes in a visitors prop:
+Add a visitors prop to the nav component:

 ```ts
 export let visitors: number